Fountains – Buying Guide and Cleaning Tips

 - Make sure the pump is not vibrating against the side or bottom of the basin.

 - Secure all connections to prevent air from escaping and causing noise.

 Tips on How to Clean a Fountain

-- Remove leaves and debris to avoid clogging hoses, filters, and pumps.
+1. Drain the water and remove leaves or other debris to avoid clogging hoses, filters, and pumps.

 2. Use a soft rag to wipe down the fountain with specific fountain cleaning products, such as scale and stain water treatments, and water algaecide and clarifiers.

 - Avoid abrasive household cleaners as well as pool and spa chemicals or cleaners.